Cardiacs: The Special Garage Concerts

-Between 17–19 October 2003, Cardiacs recorded three special concerts at the Highbury Garage venue in London.
+Between 17 and 19 October 2003, Cardiacs recorded three special concerts at the Highbury Garage venue in London.
 As Jon Poole was by now also the bass player for the Wildhearts (and busy rehearsing for the upcoming Wildhearts tour) he was replaced for the concert by Kavus Torabi (formerly guitarist and singer for the Monsoon Bassoon, Torabi was also a long-standing Cardiacs associate who'd served as their guitar technician since the mid-1990s.)

-For these concerts, the band delved back into their distant past, abandoning virtually all of their available back catalogue in favour of exclusively playing songs that had been performed prior to 1983.
-These were taken mostly from the cassette albums (The Obvious Identity and Toy World, but also included songs such as An Ant, Hopeless, Gloomy News and Hello Mr Minnow (which had never been officially recorded before and had only ever been played at concerts in the late '70s/early '80s).
+For these concerts, the band exclusively played songs that had been performed prior to 1983.
+These were taken mostly from the band's cassette albums, but also included songs which had never been officially recorded before and had only ever been played at concerts.
 A two-volume CD set of recordings from the three shows – The Special Garage Concerts – was eventually released in 2005.
 Professional video camera equipment was apparently seen being used to record the band during the concerts, leading to a rumour that members of Org Records had filmed the entire three nights for later video release.
 This was debunked by Torabi in a 2009 interview, in which he stated that no such recordings existed.
 However, a static cam recording of one night was released by The Consultant.